 The Adelie penguin is the dominant penguin species in the region, having adapted to the harsh conditions.
 The volcanic Paulet Island is home to a colony of more than 100,000 pairs.
 A colony of Emperor penguins was discovered south of Snow Hill Island in the Weddell Sea, but helicopters are generally needed to reach this colony as the sea is often blocked by heavy pack ice.

-The Weddell Sea is known for its massive tabular icebergs.
-It contains the Weddell Gyre and is part of the Southern Ocean.
-It has an area of around 2.8 million square kilometres and measures 2,000 kilometres at its widest point.
-It is bounded on the west by the Antarctic Peninsula of West Antarctica, on the east by Coats Land of East Antarctica, and on the extreme south it is fringed by the Filchner and Ronne ice shelves.
-These two ice shelves are often referred to as the Filchner-Ronne Ice Shelf.
-With a total combined area of around 422,000 square kilometres, this is one of the two largest ice shelves on Earth.
+The Weddell Sea is known for its massive tabular around 422,000 square kilometres, this is one of the two icebergs.
+It contains the Weddell Gyre and is part of the largest ice shelves on Earth.
+Southern Ocean.
+It has an area of around 2.8 million The easternmost point of the Weddell Sea is Cape square kilometres and measures 2,000 kilometres at its Norvegia at Princess Martha Coast, Queen Maud Land. widest point.
+It is bounded on the west by the Antarctic The King Haakon VII Sea lies beyond to the east and Peninsula of West Antarctica, on the east by Coats Land covers much of the southern part of the sea up to of East Antarctica, and on the extreme south it is fringed Elephant Island.
+The sea lies within the two overlapping by the Filchner and Ronne ice shelves.
+Antarctic territorial claims of Argentina and Britain, and These two ice shelves are often referred to as the partially within Chile's territorial claim.

+Filchner-Ronne Ice Shelf.
+With a total combined area of